chloewalkerrr/cs-major-prep-guide/README.md

 ---

-*This repository was copied from the [original team project](https://github.com/Heibetz/SEIV-project-1) to showcase in my personal portfolio.
-The code itself is our own team's original work from the course; this README's wording was drafted with AI assistance and reviewed/edited by me.*
+**Note:** This repository was copied from the [original team project](https://github.com/Heibetz/SEIV-project-1) to showcase in my personal portfolio.
+The code is our team's original work from the course.

+**AI disclosure:** This README's wording was drafted with AI assistance and reviewed by me.